 - Social Studies

-Today in the U.S., there are three exams available that states may use to measure knowledge and skills to issue their high school equivalency diplomas or certificates.
+Today in the U.S., there are two exams available that states may use to measure knowledge and skills to issue their high school equivalency diplomas or certificates.

 These 2 options are the GED® and the HiSET® exam (short for High School Equivalency Test)